helxplatform/appstore/README.md

 changes will need to be done in the `helx-ui` repo which has instructions for developing the frontend and testing appstore integration.

+>NOTE: helx-ui is now deployed with it's own Helm chart and runs in it's own
+>container separate from appstore.

 ## Coordination of Development for Tycho and Appstore